mryap/fierce-robin/src/pages/posts/book-review-of-remote.md

 > To successfully work with other people, you have to trust each other.
 A big part of this is trusting people to get their work done wherever they are, without supervision.
 >

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Working remotely is not buying Zoom and filling your time with video conferences.
+Proper remote working requires a shift in mindset, a dissolution of fear of the unknown, and putting trust in your people.
+Learn how to do it right: <a href="https://t.co/oTfSg2IiET">https://t.co/oTfSg2IiET</a></p>&mdash; Jason Fried (@jasonfried) <a href="https://twitter.com/jasonfried/status/1237775045688283136?ref_src=twsrc%5Etfw">March 11, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 First published on [Medium](https://medium.com/@mryap/book-review-of-remote-f0964ff76452)